weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ![](images/prod-enhance-image72.png)

-The aforementioned changes to the report was made through the report template in HR Works.
+The aforementioned changes to the report was made through the report template in HROn.

 ## Break Details in Consolidated Attendance Report

 ### Nov 2018  - # 12562

-The Consolidated attendance report in HR Works did not show the Break details such as (Break IN Time, Break OUT Time, and Break hours.
+The Consolidated attendance report in HROn did not show the Break details such as (Break IN Time, Break OUT Time, and Break hours.
 As per the client’s requirement the report now displays these details.
 If the employee has multiple breaks for a given day, the report will show those details as well.

 ![](images/prod-enhance-image73.png)

-The aforementioned changes to the report was made through the report template in HR Works.
+The aforementioned changes to the report was made through the report template in HROn.

 ## New format for consolidated attendance Report emailing